open/close all folders

 - Calling the Old Man Out: She isn't happy with her father when she finds out he chased Velveno away to keep him from falling for her.

 - Childhood Friend Romance: She was once close with Velveno while he served her family.
-Years
+Years later, she happily accepts his proposal after learning why he left her.

 - Hime Cut: Her hairstyle is fitting for the heiress of one of a wealthy family.